rulewis/journey-optimizer.en/help/using/building-journeys/collections.md

 }
 ```

-You can see that "products" is an array of two objets.
+You can see that "products" is an array of two objects.
 You need to have at least one object.

 1. Create your custom action.
 See [this page](../action/about-custom-action-configuration.md).